zencart/documentation/content/user/troubleshooting/debug_logs.md

 These are for older versions of Zen Cart:

 - [Display Log Files](https://www.zen-cart.com/downloads.php?do=file&id=1583) - View the contents of the log-files via an admin tool.
 Built in to Zen Cart since 1.5.7.
 - [myDEBUG log Backtrace](https://www.zen-cart.com/downloads.php?do=file&id=1879) - shows stack trace when a log is created.
-Built in to Zen Cart after 1.5.5.
+Built in to Zen Cart since 1.5.5.
 - [Report All Errors](https://www.zen-cart.com/downloads.php?do=file&id=1792) - shows more extensive error logging than is done by default in Zen Cart.
 Built in to Zen Cart since 1.5.7.